10.0 COMMITTEES AND SERVICE APPOINTMENTS

 This committee serves as an advisory body to the Vice Chancellor for Student Affairs and other leaders in the Division of Student Affairs.
 The committee members also serves as a pool of faculty who can serve on other ad hoc or short-term committees within Student Affairs (such as Tuition and Fee Committees, award committees, Orientation Advisory Committee, etc.).
 Responsibilities include providing information, feedback and advice on current student issues including, but not limited to:

 - Student learning opportunities outside of the classroom

 - Student issues that are presenting themselves in the classroom

 - What students are saying to faculty about Student Affairs programs and services and the overall quality of student life at UNC Asheville

 - Strategies for enhancing the quality of student life

 The committee also serves as a communicating bridge between the Vice Chancellor for Student Affairs and the faculty.
 The Vice Chancellor will use the committee as a quick faculty feedback group on visions, plans and new initiatives in the Division of Student Affairs.

-- Three faculty appointed by the Faculty Senate (recommended by FWDC after consultation with the VCSA), serving three-year staggered terms, one from each division
+- Six faculty appointed by the Faculty Senate (recommended by FWDC after consultation with the VCSA), serving three-year staggered terms, two from each division

 - Vice Chancellor for Student Affairs